YADRO-KNS/obmc-yadro-backup/README.md

 # Configuration backup tool for OpenBMC
-The project provides console utility that can be used for backup and restore OpenBMC' configuration files.
+The project provides console utility that can be used to backup and restore OpenBMC configuration files.

 ## Backup and restore
 The backup/restore procedures are based on saving and writing configuration files of the OpenBMC system.
 A list of configuration files is defined as a static list of paths.
-These files are added to a result archive during backup.
+These files are added to the resulting archive during backup.
 The restore operation extracts the files and lays them out to the root FS.

 ### User accounts